aannirajpatel/samosabucket/README.md

 1. Login/Sign up
 2. Inventory Management
 3. Billing and Payments
-4. Order management
+4. Order management (5 stages: `Ordered`, `Being Prepared`, `Out for Delivery`, and `Delivered`)

 ## Contribution

 Contributors are always welcome.
+Steps are simple - fork the repo, make your changes, send in a pull request with a proper description of 3 things: what have you tried to achieve/change, why, and how.
+Your pull request will be reviewed, discussed, and if everything looks good, approved.
 Here are some things you can do to contribute to this noble cause:

 1. If you find bugs/have suggestions, please report them on the GitHub repo’s issues page.
+This does not require forking the repo.
 2. We need a docs overhaul.
 One of the main goals is to make the deployment process well-documented so even non-tech-savvy people can set this up for cheap.
-So, send in a pull request if you’d like to help add better documentation, especially regarding deployment.
+So, try looking at the code, and send in a pull request if you’d like to help add better documentation, especially regarding deployment.
 3. We need more features, especially for sorting and searching through food orders and menu items.
 4. To learn how the project is structured, this video (I made it as part of a course project submission) is a good starting point: https://youtu.be/5aaHLsasL6Y